koding/kdlearn/guides/installing-apache-cordova.md

 ## Step 2 - Finish up

-After the process has finished installing, the module, we need to make sure it has installed correctly.
+After the process has finished installing, the module, you need to make sure it has installed correctly.
 You can simply check the version using the following command:

 ```
 cordova -v